hypothesis/dev/docs/How do we lay out public and private modules in a Python package?.md

 ## Exception Views Module Naming

 Pyramid [exception views](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/views.html#custom-exception-views) present a view-specific code layout issue: you'll probably want to put them in an `exceptions.py` file, but `exceptions.py` is the name that we use in all of our packages for the module that contains that package's exception classes.

-Decision: just put both custom exception classes (if the `views` package has any) and Pyramid exception views both together in `views/exceptions.py` (no leading underscore)
+**Decision**: just put both custom exception classes (if the `views` package has any) and Pyramid exception views both together in `views/exceptions.py` (no leading underscore)

 ## In-module collaborators